Quantum and Classical Computation

 - Start of the “LIG TIC Talks” (organized by F. Prost)

 - July 2019.
-Rachid Echahed co-chaired (with D. Plump) the 10th International Workshop on Graph Computation Models.
+10th International Workshop on Graph Computation Models. (co-chaired by R. Echahed, with D. Plump)

 - February 2019: N. Peltier replaced R. Echahed as the head of the CAPP team.